pcanella/pcanella/README.md

 I also have another not-yet-launched project Called Retro Hockey!
 It's a throwback game I've been working on using ~SwiftUI and Spritekit~ **Godot 4**!
 Details on that coming soon.

-You can usually find me coding, tending to my aquariums or binge watching the latest Netflix series with my wife and cat.
+You can usually find me coding, tending to my garden or binge watching the latest Netflix series with my wife and cats.

 I also am available for hire!
 Please send me an email if you are interested in web development or mobile application freelancing.